C3PWhoa/ARGoS-Kilobots/README.md

        * Concept of minimum distance.
        * Declaration of a distance array
        * Assignment of a new identifier.
+       * Loop_function to mark the trajectory of the kilobots.
        * 5 states :
          * ORBIT_TOOCLOSE
          * ORBIT_FORWARD